LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Introduction

-In the literature, much promising research has been proposed based on either using handcrafted features or using an end-to-end deep neural network for lane detection using conventional RGB cameras \cite{Deusch2012} \cite{Jung2013} \cite{Kim2014} \cite{Li2016}.
-Conventional cameras have certain limitations, and their utilization can have an adverse effect on perception tasks \cite{Gallego2019}.
-For instance, by using conventional RGB cameras, the change in illumination conditions can affect the performance of the lane detection algorithm because of the unclear scene in the input.
-The development of event cameras provides a promising solution to overcome uncertainty in conventional RGB cameras.
-Event cameras (or dynamic vision sensor) are novel sensors used in different perception tasks.
 Event cameras have two primary characteristics: i) a low latency rate and ii) a high dynamic range.
-An event camera captures the environment by the change in events, and its low latency rate helps generate the image faster than conventional cameras \cite{Gallego2019}.
+An event camera captures the environment by the change in events, and its low latency rate helps generate the image faster than conventional frame-based cameras \cite{Gallego2019}.
 Additionally, this characteristic ensures that the image quality is not affected by motion blur.
 The high dynamic range of event cameras addresses the effect of illumination.
-Compared to conventional cameras having a dynamic range of $60$ dB, event cameras provide a high dynamic range of $130$ dB that mitigates the illumination variation problem that appears in conventional cameras for lane detection \cite{Gallego2019} \cite{Mueggler2017}.
+Compared to conventional frame-based cameras having a dynamic range of $60$ dB, event cameras (for the DET dataset CeleX-V) provide a high dynamic range of $120$ dB that mitigates the illumination variation problem that appears in conventional frame-based cameras for lane detection \cite{Gallego2019} \cite{Mueggler2017}.
 Fig. \ref{tunnel} illustrates the difference between event cameras and standard conventional cameras.

+The perception of the environment plays an essential role in the architecture of the autonomous vehicle by determining the surrounding traffic entities, for instance, object detection.
+The inclusion of event cameras in the sensor suite of the autonomous vehicle provides an extra edge in the perception pipeline of the autonomous vehicle \cite{Chen}.
+Changes in illumination, sun glare, and motion blur are detrimental to frame-based cameras and lead to performance degradation of the perception module and may lead to autonomous vehicle fatalities.
+Moreover, in contrast to frame-based cameras, event cameras with low latency can benefit the perception module \cite{Gallego2019}.
+Notably, different exteroceptive sensors have pros and cons, but their integration them for in the autonomous vehicles provides a complement to different sensor modalities.
+This redundant integration of sensors contributes to the safety of autonomous vehicles in the environment.